Benefits of Nature for Kids

 - Construct things with twigs and mud

 When children play outdoors there may be opportunities to interact with new and different playmates.
 In nature, children can play alone or connect with one another, learn to share, and problem solve.
 In the natural world, children often collaborate to make up games and rules because there are no prescribed sets of instructions.
-When exploring outside, school-age children may not be in close proximity to adults, which gives them the opportunity to make up their own rules and solve their own problems, without inhibition.
+When exploring outside, school-age children may not be in close proximity to adults, which gives them time to make up their own rules and solve their own problems without inhibition.